AnthonyCxx/Notes-and-Writeups/C#/ControlFlow/Conditionals.md

 ```
 > This snippet prints "The item is a book!"

-> Note: If the condition is false, no code will be executed and the program will continue on.

 ## If
 The _if_ keyword is the heart of conditional statements - you cannot have a conditional statement without first have an _if_ statement. <br />